 When it is nighttime and during wet weather, butterflies like to cozy up under leaves, between rocks, in tall grasses, shrubs and other spots that offer protection from predators and precipitation.

 The fuzzy black-and-rust Wooley Bear Caterpillar (Pyrrharctia isabella) enjoys the accommodations under leaf litter so much that she or he will spend the whole winter there.

 Sure, you can spend time bashing your thumbs and getting paint all over your clothes while building cute butterfly boxes, but you might as well post a permanent “vacancy” sign on them.
-The North American Butterfly Association and the Washington Department of Fish and Wildlife say they don’t work.
+The North American Butterfly Association says they don’t work.
 This is because butterfly boxes don’t sufficiently simulate a butterfly’s natural choice of lodging.

 Wintering Over at the Woodpile Lodge

 Some butterflies hibernate as eggs or as pupae – chrysalises – and some winter over in adult form.
 Others migrate to warmer climates, then return north to feed on nectar, lay eggs and pupate.
 Tropical species that have everything they need nearby don’t migrate or hibernate.